Authors in East African Journal of Science and Innovation (EAJSTI) must fulfil the criteria for definition of authorship. Specifically;

 EAJSTI encourages authors to follow relevant standards for their field for reporting key aspects of the research design and analysis.

-Authors should report which standards were followed and note any deviations from the guidelines.
+The authors should report which standards were followed and note any deviations from the guidelines.

-Authors should present results in complete and transparent fashion so that stated conclusions are backed by appropriate statistical evaluation and limitations of the study are frankly discussed.
+Authors should present results in a complete and transparent fashion so that stated conclusions are backed by appropriate statistical evaluation and limitations of the study are frankly discussed.

 Guidelines for specific types of studies

-Authors should provide evidence of ethical considerations and clearance where applicable in human and animal studies.
+The authors should provide evidence of ethical considerations and clearance where applicable in human and animal studies.

 Copyright and License to Publish

-EAJSTI requires that, before manuscript acceptance, authors sign a license agreement granting EASTECO exclusive rights to use and authorize use of their contribution.
+EAJSTI requires that, before manuscript acceptance, authors sign a license agreement granting EASTECO exclusive rights to use and authorize the use of their contribution.

 The authors retain copyright as well as rights to make certain uses of the work.